Changing protoc versions

 </plugin>

-On Linux, MacOS, and other POSIX-like operating systems, this will read the $PATH environment
+On Linux, macOS, and other POSIX-like operating systems, this will read the $PATH environment

 variable and search for a binary named protoc case-sensitively.
 The executable MUST be